Mastering the Unmasterable: Hardest Languages to Learn for English Speakers

 Japanese has several grammatical structures unique from those encountered in European lingos.
 For instance, word order follows a subject-object-verb pattern rather than the typical subject-verb-object format found commonly across Germanic tongues.

 The word order is flexible, and negation is expressed in a grammatically intricate manner.
-Also, the language has as many as 44 letters in its alphabet rather than the standard 26 used by English speakers, making it one of the most difficult languages to learn.
+Also, the language has an alphabet of up to 44 letters rather than the standard 26 used by English speakers, making it one of the most difficult languages to learn.

-The language also has vowel harmony, which means that the vowels used in a word must follow specific rules based on other vowels present.
+The language also has vowel harmony, meaning that the vowels in a word must follow specific rules based on other vowels present.
 To complicate matters, Turkish has eight noun cases that must be used correctly when speaking or writing.

 Its unique writing system has its own characters and symbols not used in any other language.
 The tone system consists of five tones: high, low, falling, rising, and mid-tone.
 These tones can change the meaning entirely, even if the words are spelled or pronounced similarly.

-The grammar structure differs significantly from English; Thai sentences often omit subjects, and the verb is conjugated based on tense rather than subject-verb agreement.
+The grammatical structure differs significantly from English; Thai sentences often omit subjects, and verbs are conjugated for tense rather than for subject-verb agreement.
 As a result, constructing proper sentences and understanding the context can be challenging for English speakers.

 4